wso2/docs-is/en/docs/quick-starts/oidc-session-management.md

 # Manage User Sessions and Logout

-This page guides you through managing user sessions and logout of a web application using a **sample application** called Playground.
+This page guides you through [managing user sessions and logout](../../../concepts/authentication/session-management) of a web application using a **sample application** called Playground.

 ----
 If you have your own application, click the button below.

-<a class="samplebtn_a" href="../../guides/login/webapp-oidc"   rel="nofollow noopener">I have my own application</a>
+<a class="samplebtn_a" href="../../guides/login/session-management-logout"   rel="nofollow noopener">I have my own application</a>

 ----

+(TODO: dev-portal-fragment)
 {!fragments/register-a-service-provider.md!}
 {!fragments/oauth-app-config-basic.md!}
 {!fragments/local-outbound.md!}

 ---

+(TODO: dev-portal-fragment)
 {!fragments/deploying-sample-apps.md!}
 {!fragments/deploy-playground.md!}

 ---

 ## Configure the playground application